19hours/sg-statutes/Acts/Adoption of Children Act.md

 (6) An adoption order shall not be made in favour of any applicant who is not resident in Singapore or in respect of any infant who is not so resident.

-(7) For the purpose of subsection (6), an infant shall be deemed not to be resident in Singapore
+(7) For the purpose of subsection (6), an infant shall be deemed not to be resident in Singapore —

 (a) if he is authorised or permitted to remain in Singapore by virtue of a visit pass, a student’s pass or a special pass issued by the Controller of Immigration, irrespective of the number of occasions such a pass is issued to him or renewed; or

-(b) if his presence in Singapore is unlawful under the provisions of the Immigration Act [Cap.
-133] or the regulations made thereunder.
+(b) if his presence in Singapore is unlawful under the provisions of the Immigration Act (Cap.
+133) or the regulations made thereunder.

 [3